Rose, Oklahoma: Saline District Courthouse

 The historic Saline District Courthouse, the last remaining courthouse owned by the Cherokee Nation, is 1 mile southeast of Rose on State Highway 33.
 It was built in 1884 on a site covering 14 acre.

 The Cherokee Nation has designated this the first national park for the tribe.
 The building ceased to function for its original purpose when the Curtis Act dissolved the tribal government before Oklahoma became a state in 1907.
 The building was sold to the highest bidder and became a private residence until 1970.
 The owner sold it to the state, which later resold it to the Cherokee Nation.
 Although the state had agreed to maintain the structure, it did not do so.
 In 2003, Preservation Oklahoma, Inc. listed the Saline District Courthouse as one of "...Oklahoma's most endangered historic properties."
 The Cherokee Nation began restoring the site, including the grounds and a spring house, in 2008.
 The main building had been covered with lead-based paint, so the restoration received a $104,000 EPA Brownfields grant, plus a supplemental grant of $45,000 to complete the remediation project.
 In June 2011, the Oklahoma State Historical Society presented an award to the Nation for its efforts to restore the site.
-The courthouse was undergoing renovation in 2019.
+The building is now a museum and has rotating exhibits regarding the culture and history of the Cherokee Nation.

-The courthouse, which lies just over the border in Delaware County, was added to the National Register of Historic Places (NRHP) with NRIS number 76001561.
+The courthouse, which lies just over the border in Delaware County, was added to the National Register of Historic Places listings in Delaware County, Oklahoma with NRIS number 76001561.